-To provide personalised support to carers and make sure that the right information provided is accurate and easily accessible and in a variety of formats to enable carers and young carers to make informed decisions.
+To provide personalized support to carers and make sure that the right information provided is accurate and easily accessible and in a variety of formats to enable carers and young carers make informed decisions.
 Formats to include large prints, PDF formats and translated into various languages on request.
 Providing information to ensure we are responsive, proactive and offer holistic support in a timely manner.

-Care Act Stautory Guidance states clearly the Council's duty to provide information and advice to all service users which carers should also have access to.
+The Adult Social Care Strategy states clearly the Council's duty to provide information and advice to all service users which carers should also have access to.